Most adults and older

 any sputum, ask your doctor or pharmacist about an effective cough suppressant medicine.
 For

 Coughs, Age 12 and Older.

-- If you decide to try a complementary or alternative medicine such as echinacea or zinc, do not exceed the maximum recommended dose.
+- If you decide to try a dietary supplement such as echinacea or zinc, do not exceed the maximum recommended dose.
 If you have another health problem or take

 prescription medicines, talk with your doctor before taking an alternative

 medicine or supplement.
 For more information, see the

 medicine to help treat your fever or pain:|